 Located in the southwestern corner of South Dakota, Badlands National Park is 244,000 acres of mixed-grass prairie punctuated by beautifully striped stone peaks.
-A visit to the area means an opportunity to drive the loop road, hike along the many trails or catch the sun setting over the plains.
+A visit to the area on our U.S. National Parks: Mount Rushmore to the Rockies tour means an opportunity to drive the loop road, hike along the many trails or catch the sun setting over the plains.
 If that’s not enough to pique your interest, here are a few of the reasons the park is so special.

 Untouched wilderness means lots of wildlife sightings